Devotionals

 Every week we want to have a 5 day devotional recapping our previous sermon so we can grow deeper together.

-This past Sunday we began our new series on Apologetics, entitled: "Tell Me Why?"
+This past Sunday we concluded our series on Apologetics, entitled: "Tell Me Why?"
+Week 5 was on, "Why Should I Believe Jesus is the Only Way?"
+Pastor Colt wraps up our series this week.

 Devotional